 • Accommodation in a collection of unique luxury boutique properties.

-• Go on a “Tea Experience’ with a resident planter.
+• Savour a “Tea Experience’ with a resident planter.

 • Spoil yourself with a spa experience at one of the many luxury resorts.